Northern Sumatran rhinoceros

-The Northern Sumatran rhinoceros (Dicerorhinus sumatrensis lasiotis), also known as Chittagong rhinoceros or northern hairy rhinoceros was the most widespread subspecies of Sumatran rhinoceros, as well as the only known subspecies native to mainland Asia.
+The northern Sumatran rhinoceros (Dicerorhinus sumatrensis lasiotis), also known as Chittagong rhinoceros or northern hairy rhinoceros, was the most widespread subspecies of Sumatran rhinoceros, as well as the only known subspecies native to mainland Asia.

+The last confirmed sighting of the Northern Sumatran rhinoceros occurred in 1960, when seven individuals were reported in captivity in various zoos and circuses.
+The last unconfirmed sighting in India was in 1967, in the state of Assam, specifically near the border areas adjacent to Arunachal Pradesh.
+In 1986, there was an unconfirmed sighting in Taman Negara National Park, Peninsular Malaysia, though the species is considered extinct in this region.
+The last unconfirmed sighting was reported in 1993 in the Htamanthi Wildlife Sanctuary, Myanmar, where locals claimed to have seen the subspecies.

 While it has been officially declared as extinct on multiple occasions in early 20th century, it has been reported that small populations might still exist in the wild, such as in Burma and the Malaysian Peninsula, though it is highly doubtful.
 As of 2008, it is considered as "Critically Endangered" by IUCN.

 Taxonomy

 The mainland subspecies of the Sumatran rhinoceros was given the name Dicerorhinus sumatrensis lasiotis.
-The name lasiotis is derived from the Greek for "hairy-ears", as the Northern Sumatran rhinoceros has remarkable longer fur on the ears.
-The Northern Sumatran subspecies was also called hairy-eared Sumatran rhinoceros or ear-fringed rhinoceros for that reason.
+The name lasiotis is derived from the Greek for "hairy-ears", as the northern Sumatran rhinoceros has remarkable longer fur on the ears.
+The northern Sumatran subspecies was also called hairy-eared Sumatran rhinoceros or ear-fringed rhinoceros for that reason.

 There was a debate whether the Dicerorhinus sumatrensis lasiotis specimen should be considered as a separate subspecies from the similar nominate Dicerorhinus sumatrensis sumatrensis specimen from Indonesia.
 However, it remained a subspecies as the northern Sumatran rhinoceros was significantly larger, with unusual longer hair on the ears, and longer and bigger horns.

 Descriptions

-The Northern Sumatran rhinoceros is the largest subspecies.
+The northern Sumatran rhinoceros is the largest subspecies.
 It has longer hair on the ears and longer horns.
 However, it may have less hair on the body than the Western Sumatran rhinoceros.

 Habitat and distribution

-The Northern Sumatran rhinoceros lived in tropical rainforests, swamps, cloud forests, jungles and grasslands.
+The northern Sumatran rhinoceros lived in tropical rainforests, swamps, cloud forests, jungles and grasslands.
 It also inhabited hilly areas, near rivers, steep upper valleys and mountains.

-The Northern Sumatran rhinoceros was the most widespread of the Sumatran rhinoceroses.
+The northern Sumatran rhinoceros was the most widespread of the Sumatran rhinoceroses.
 It ranged as far as from the Indochinese peninsula, eastern India, the eastern Himalayas of Bhutan, and Bangladesh to Inner Mongolia in northern China.
 The northern hairy rhinoceros was declared extinct in India, Bangladesh, China and other countries in the 1920s, and yet again in 1997 in northeast India, though it is claimed that they persist at the Tamanthi Wildlife Sanctuary of Myanmar.
 Although the species was declared extinct in Myanmar in the 1980s, sightings of Sumatran rhinoceroses were recently reported on multiple occasions.
-Unconfirmed reports suggest a small population of Northern Sumatran rhinoceros may still survive in Myanmar, but the political situation in the country has prevented verification.
+Unconfirmed reports suggest a small population of northern Sumatran rhinoceros may still survive in Myanmar, but the political situation in the country has prevented verification.
 It is also possible northern hairy rhinoceros still live in Taman Negara National Park from Peninsular Malaysia, though the survival of the Peninsular Malaysia population is highly doubtful.